 Click Run Implementation in the Flow Navigator.
 Select OK to run through synthesis first.
 The design runs through the complete tool flow and the result is a fully routed design that supports Tandem PROM.

 8. Setup PROM or Flash settings.

-Set the appropriate settings to correctly generate a bitstream for a PROM or Flash device.
-For more information, see Programming the Device, page 94.
+Set the appropriate settings to correctly generate a bitstream for a PROM or flash memory device.
+In the PCIe core constraint file (e.g.